petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 So what would it mean for a research project to be "Continuously Reproducible?"
 We can extract a few core principles from the CI/CD processes defined above:

-1. There is a single source of truth for all input materials and process definitions.
+1. There is a single source of truth for all input materials (data) and process definitions (code, configuration files).
    Practically this means a shared version control repository or repo.
    Different team members can easily sync with this main repo.
    No important files live on only one person's computer.